jramirez22/sentiment-analysis-homework/README.md

 ## Usage and Process

+In order to use some model, it can be loaded using the pickle library.
+Models are located under the /models folder in the root of the project, models are dict objects.

 prepare_data.ipynb -> tokenize.ipynb ->  train.ipynb

 To get started, we first use the prepare_data.ipynb notebook.
 The notebook will generate a dictionary containing a list of positive reviews and a list of negative reviews.
 Reviews contain a rating between 10 - 50 (10, 20, 30, 40, 50), with 10 being terrible and 50 being excellent.
 A review is assigned to one of the lists based on a rating threshold (first hyperparameter).
 If the review rating is greater than or equal to the threshold, then it is assigned to the positive sentiment list.